alimty/ali-mengutay-com/README.md

 # Ali Mengütay Personal Website

-A modern, responsive personal website built with Next.js 14, TypeScript, and Tailwind CSS.
+A personal website and medium to connect with others.
+A personal project showcasing work, thoughts, and contact information.

 ## 🚀 Live Site